 Participation from a wide range of disciplines, countries and socio-economic and cultural backgrounds are highly encouraged.
 Early-career researchers, such as registered doctoral researcher at a university or post-doctoral researcher, are particularly welcomed but not limited to.
-Early-career researchers should be well advanced in their doctoral project and keenly motivated to work intensively and contribute over the course of the two weeks.
+Early-career researchers should be keenly motivated to work intensively and contribute over the course of the two weeks.
 Candidates must be available for the entire duration of the school and must be prepared to actively participate in all activities.
 All sessions will be conducted in English, and therefore fluency in both spoken and written English is highly recommended.

 Evaluation and UB Attendance Certificate

-Participants will receive a certificate if they participate more than 80% of the sessions and give a final presentation made in small groups of 6 persons maximum.
+Participants will receive a certificate if they participate more than 80% of the sessions and give a final presentation made in small groups (about 6 persons per group).
 Evaluation will be given in terms of the final presentation.

 How to Apply?

 - Submission is now closed but we are now opening a waiting list.
 If you are interested to participate please apply anyway and we will come back to you as soon as possible.
 Fill in the following form

 September 13-17, 2021: Monday to Friday (13:30h-18h CEST)